youngtailors/vue-kawaii/packages/vue-kawaii-docs/docs/readme.md

   <img src="https://github.com/youngtailors/vue-kawaii/raw/master/packages/vue-kawaii-docs/vue-kawaii-logo.png" width="450">
 </div>

 Vue Kawaii is a fork of [React Kawaii](https://github.com/miukimiu/react-kawaii).
 The library of cute SVG illustrations (Vue components).
-Ideal if you want to give some cuteness and personality to your react application.
+Ideal if you want to give some cuteness and personality to your Vue application.

 Install from NPM